(Project) Lab on Development for Protecting Privacy (PrivDev) offered during WS19/20.

 - [For PRIVDEV-L Only:] Groups document in detail their project plan, deviations from the project plan, project progression, who worked on what, amount of work (in hours), reasons for decisions, and steps taken during their project in the form of a detailed report.

 - Groups present their topic and outcome in a presentation and a live demo. ([For PRIVDEV-L Only:] in a longer presentation slot also findings from the project management perspective are given.)

 Remark: Students agree that all developed software and documentation will be made available under the Apache open source license such that future groups can build upon it.

-To apply for a lab participation, fill the registration form and send it to firstname.lastname@example.org-….
+To apply for a lab participation, fill the (opens in new tab) and send it to registration email@example.com-….
 Please note that all team members must send an individual application.
-Also, make sure to register for the respective course in TUCaN (PRIVDEV-M or PRIVDEV-L).
+Also, make sure to register for the respective course in TUCaN ( or PRIVDEV-M).
+PRIVDEV-L